mitchellmunderwood/Development-Notebook/Markdown Syntax.md

 ```
 http://github.com<br>

-The next method creates a link to the address in parentheses and displays the content in the square brackets
+The next method creates a link to the address in parentheses and displays the content in the square brackets.
 ```
 [GitHub](http://github.com)
 ```